 We were also the first company to reach an agreement with the lead developer of GRBL to pay to support the project for everyone.

-We sized the Shapeoko 3 and XL to be the deepest machine that could fit on a standard 24” workbench.
+The Shapeoko 3 and XL are sized to be the deepest machine that can fit on a standard 24” workbench.

 We don’t believe in options.
 We believe in selling the machine with everything you need to get it running and to cut parts.
 That means we include everything you need to get started for a single price.
 We don’t nickel and dime you.

 We’ve never advertised an artificially low price only to bump it up when you configure the machine with those non-optional options.

 We offer a 12 month warranty on the Shapeoko.
 See it here

 According to the Inventables web site, they offer no warranty: